-Why practice?
-Well basically this is a time that you can have to improve your game, practise out shots and focus on weak areas of your game.
-It is as important to practise hitting big scores as it is the double and finishing combinations.
+Why Practice?
+Well, basically this is a time that you can have to improve your game, practice out shots and focus on weak areas of your game.
+It is as important to practice hitting big scores as it is the double and finishing combinations.
 Remember a game isn’t won until the double is hit (most games).

-Like most sports or games warming up before a games is important.
-Unlike pure athletes you are unlikely to pull a muscle or suffer injury playing darts, however a good warm up routine will prepare you for a match, it will help loosen your arm, improve your match games and improve your confidence.
+Like most sports or games warming up before a game is important.
+Unlike pure athletes you are unlikely to pull a muscle or suffer an injury playing darts, however, a good warm-up routine will prepare you for a match, it will help loosen your arm, improve your match games and improve your confidence.

-This sort of practice will help you focus on your scoring you will be play a virtual opponent that is consistent and as you win more move the target up.
-For warming up don’t set you target to high.
+This sort of practice will help you focus on your scoring you will be able to play a virtual opponent that is consistent and as you win more move the target up.
+For warming up don’t set your target too high.

 If in a match you can score 10 - 20 more than the person you are playing against you will have an advantage when you come to finish, it may mean you will have the first shot at the double, even if you throw second in a leg.

-Although I have placed a checkout chart on this site to help people not sure of finishing there are more way to finish than I have illustrated and in fact many of the two dart out shots would not be considered by players when they have three darts in their hand.
-But it is important to practise finishing as much as heavy scoring.
+Although I have placed a checkout chart on this site to help people not sure of finishing there are more way to finish than I have illustrated and in fact, many of the two darts out shots would not be considered by players when they have three darts in their hand.
+But it is important to practice finishing as much as heavy scoring.
 If you can’t hit doubles consistently then you will lose more games than you will win even if you are a heavy scorer.

 Most games you will see played are finished on these doubles, why?
 Two reasons:

-The game of darts is all about hand eye coordination.
-Some board manufactures also produce boards that have half size doubles and trebles the aim of this is to help you improve your accuracy.
-If you have ever played on a Manchester Log-End Dartboard then you will know what I mean.
+The game of darts is all about hand-eye coordination.
+Some board manufacturers also produce boards that have half-size doubles and trebles the aim of this is to help you improve your accuracy.
+If you have ever played on a Manchester Log-End Dartboard, then you will know what I mean.
 The doubles here are approximately 4mm wide!
-Playing on these boards will without question help you improve you game on standard board.
-But if you don’t have a board like this then you can help improve you accuracy in the following way.
+Playing on these boards will, without question, help you improve your game on standard board.
+But if you don’t have a board like this, then you can help improve your accuracy in the following way.